Vichenchov/Alerts-Data-Project/README.md

 https://reactalerts.onrender.com

 **PS:**
-It takes time to load on the first load.
-It is probably because the servers are located in different regions - will be fixed soon.
+Please note that initial loading may take some time due to server location discrepancies, but this issue will be addressed soon.